 Whether you save and invest with an RRSP, TFSA or both, you’ll benefit from the power of compounding.
 The money earns a return, and your money grows faster when it earns a return on the return.
 MD Financial Management’s compound growth calculator can show you how.

 Both types of registered savings accounts can be used to boost the effectiveness of your financial planning over time.
-The optimum amount to contribute to your RRSP or TFSA, or both, each year may shift as your family grows or your practice changes.
+The optimum amount to contribute to your RRSP or TFSA, or both, each year may shift as your family grows or your practice and environment changes.
 If you’re not in a financial position to contribute to both, you may wonder what your best course of action would be at this point.

 Build your TFSA now and boost your RRSP later.
 If you’re in the early stages of your residency, for instance, you could focus on saving money in a TFSA since your salary is lower than it would be in the future.
 Once you start earning a lot more, you can contribute the maximum allowable amount to your RRSP where you’ll benefit by being in a higher tax bracket.